Split content setup

 In these docs, we’ll use Next.js as an example — but feel free to ask in the community forum if you want help with a different environment.

 Next.js has three places where you can dynamically choose which variation of a component you want to render.
-We recommend using Next.js middleware for the best results.
+We recommend using an edge network with SSG for the best results.

-- On an edge runtime, e.g. Next.js middleware on Vercel
+- On the edge network, e.g. in Next.js middleware/proxy on Vercel

 We’ll examine each of these.

-Next.js has a middleware feature, which allows you to write a middleware function that can rewrite the response based on the request.
+Next.js has a proxy (formerly middleware) feature, which allows you to write a function that can rewrite the response based on the request.
 This allows you to dynamically pick the variation to use based on the request, but can still cache the generated for that specific variation for reuse later.
-This is the best performing option, but it is also the most complicated to set up.
+This is the best performing option since the edge rewrite is run on Vercel’s edge network, but it is also the most complicated to set up.

-). - You are set up with a catchall page for rendering Plasmic pages.
-A codegen specific catchall page is explained in the following structions.
+revalidate). - You are set up with a catchall page for rendering Plasmic pages.
+A codegen specific catchall page is explained in the following instructions.

 - You can quickly look up the custom traits to use for a request (either because it is part of the URL or set in cookies).

-- You are deployed on Vercel or other hosting services that support Next.js middleware at the edge.
+- You are deployed on Vercel or other hosting services that support running code on edge networks.

 The high-level sketch of a page request looks like this: